Mehulkumar123/python-project-school-1/README.md

 # python-project-school-1
-This is a Question and Answer program that allows a user to ask questions and receive answers.
-If the answer is not found in the locally stored data set, it will query the DuckDuckGo Instant Answer API to retrieve an answer.
-The answer is then added to the data set for future use.
-The program also displays fun facts randomly generated from the facts module.
+This code is a question-answering chatbot that retrieves information based on the user's input.
+If the answer to the user's question is found in the stored data set, the bot returns the answer.
+If not, it searches the DuckDuckGo Instant Answer API for an answer.
+If no answer is found there, the bot either suggests a closest match to the user's question or asks the user if they would like to add an answer.
-The answers are displayed with a typing animation and color-coded based on whether the answer came from the data set (green) or from the DuckDuckGo
-API (yellow).
-The program continues to prompt the user for questions until "exit" is entered.
+The data set is stored in a file, and the bot saves any new answers to the data set after each search.

+The chatbot is also able to categorize questions based on their subject matter and store the question and answer under the relevant subject category.
+The data set is saved to a text file and loaded from it each time the program runs.
 This script uses the following libraries:

-requests for making HTTP requests re for regular expression operations datetime for working with dates and times ast for string literal evaluation time for time-related functions random for generating random numbers loading for a custom loading animation facts for a custom fun facts generator fuzzywuzzy for fuzzy string matching termcolor for adding color to text output.
+Library used in this project.
+Requests: to make HTTP requests to the DuckDuckGo Instant Answer API. re (regular expressions): to match the mathematical expressions.
+datetime: to display the current date and time. ast (abstract syntax trees): to evaluate the mathematical expressions.
+time: to display the loading animation.
+random: to generate random fun facts.
+loading: a custom library for the loading animation.
+facts: a custom library to generate fun facts.
+fuzzywuzzy: to find the closest match between the input question and the questions in the data set.
+termcolor: to color the text in the terminal.